7 Best 22LR Rifles for Plinkers, Hunters, and Survivalists in 2024 [UPDATED]

 • Wooden – Many lever action and bolt action rifles come with wooden stocks.
 The stock is ergonomically built with a durable finish so it can handle the elements well.
 Wooden stocks give a good balance to your rifle because they add weight plus they look good on your rifle.

-• Synthetic – Synthetic stocks are usually lighter than wooden stocks if they are hollow, but there are solid stocks which are not as lightweight; your choice should depend on how comfortable it is for you to handle.
+• Synthetic – Synthetic stocks are usually lighter than wooden stocks if they are hollow, but there are solid stocks that are not as lightweight; your choice should depend on how comfortable it is for you to handle.
 Synthetic stocks endure wear and tumble much better than wooden stocks, so consider that when you’re looking for a 22LR rifle.

-• Chassis – The chassis is a super stable platform good for competitive shooters because it has excellent precision.
+• Chassis – The chassis is a super stable platform that is good for competitive shooters because it has excellent precision.
 It has good ergonomics and often, you have the ability to adjust it to your fit.

 At the end of the day, the right stock for you really depends on what you want from your gun.